teilomillet/gollm/README.md

 - **Easy Provider and Model Switching:** Mold your golem's capabilities by configuring preferred providers and models with simple function calls.
 - **Flexible Configuration Options:** Customize your golem's essence using environment variables, code-based configuration, or configuration files to suit your project's needs.
 - **Advanced Prompt Engineering:** Craft sophisticated instructions to guide your golem's responses effectively.
-- **PromptOptimizer:** Automatically refine and improve your prompts for better results.
+- **PromptOptimizer:** Automatically refine and improve your prompts for better results, with support for custom metrics and different rating systems.
 - **Memory Retention:** Maintain context across multiple interactions for more coherent conversations.
 - **Structured Output and Validation:** Ensure your golem's outputs are consistent and reliable with JSON schema generation and validation.
 - **Provider Comparison Tools:** Test your golem's performance across different LLM providers and models for the same task.